 The question is, does that $2,330 help me avoid paying for new glasses every four years or so?
 In the past, I’d sometimes just swap out lenses if the frames weren’t too out of fashion.
 Let’s make the argument that every five years I have to fork over about $700 for new eyeglasses and sunglasses (after taking into account HSA savings).

 PRK one-time true cost: $2,330

 Ongoing: Readers and Cheap Sunglasses every 5 years: $200 ($40 per year) – not using HSA for these nominal costs.

 Rx Transition Lenses and Rx Sunglasses every 5 years: $700 – factoring in HSA “discount”

 Plus, let’s not forget Rx Contact Lenses (disposable) for misc. armchair athletics: $300 – Reduced by HSA as well

-In summary, I could fork over a big chunk now and only have to worry about nominal eyewear costs going forward, or, continue to have to reload on corrective eyewear roughly every five years.
-Here’s what I give up in 20 year index fund investing at 7% inflation adjusted returns, by investing instead in corrected vision:
+In summary, I could fork over a big chunk now and only have to worry about nominal eye-wear costs going forward, or, continue to have to reload on corrective eyeglasses roughly every five years.
+Here’s what I give up in 20-year index fund investing at 7% inflation-adjusted returns, by investing instead in PRK: